subhayughoshal/Subhayu_Ghoshal/README.md

-# 👋 Hi, I’m Akhilesh Mohanasundaram
+# 👋 Hi, I’m Subhayu Ghoshal
 ## 🚀 About Me
-I’m a passionate Computer Science student specializing in Artificial Intelligence at MSIT, Kolkata.
+I’m a passionate Computer Science student at MSIT, Kolkata.
 I have a strong foundation in object-oriented programming, data structures & algorithms, Data Science and machine learning**.

 ## 🎯 Interests
 - 🤖 **AI & Machine Learning**